guushoekman/educen/_handbook/a.md

 <p content-id="collapse-3" class="collapse-start"></p>

-# Working with volunteers and gatekeepers: recommendations from five European cities

 The interaction between stakeholders from different cultural and professional backgrounds demonstrated the importance to share experiences and identify similarities and differences in work on DRR between cities in Europe.
 The participants confirmed the need for greater attention to the role of volunteers and gatekeepers to build awareness in current policy planning for DRR.

 A common message from all the cities is the need for improved involvement of volunteers in DRR.
 However, the ways to achieve this differed in each of the contexts.
 Whilst the role of volunteers is to a higher degree institutionalized in DRR in Southern Europe, cities representing Northern Europe shared that the government is the leading agent and civil society continues to play a marginal role.
 Thus, the potential to improve the role of civil society in Northern European contexts should be further assessed.

 Photo SEI5 Stakeholders present potential actions for improving DRR work in their cities

 The role of gatekeepers seems to be often disregarded in DRR work, despite the recognized benefits of engaging with this type of stakeholders.
 There is a need to allocate time for local government to identify and work with local leaders and other respected individuals in the community, particularly to build awareness and improve ways to ensure effective communication before and during an event.
 The workshop showed the differences between Lorca and L’Aquila where frequency in disasters have influenced improved communication and led to more sophisticated ways to communicate.
 For instance, civil society and the private sector in Lorca and Spain have played an important role to develop new communication gadgets.
 By contrast, the lack of cultural memory in Sweden and the Netherlands of flood events were emphasized as a limiting factor among communities to demand information and efforts to share information from the government.

 Phot SEI 6.1, 6.2 and 6.3 Feasible and priority actions for improving DRR work in the Italian, Swedish, Dutch and Spanish contexts

 After acknowledging the benefits and challenges in volunteer and gatekeeper inclusion, workshop stakeholders produced a number of recommendations to improve the DRR work.
 The picture below shows a country-based assessment of recommendations, their feasibility and importance in relation to contextual institutional and cultural factors.